Paul Hindemith: Life and career

 Despite a prolonged decline in his physical health, Hindemith composed almost until his death.
-He died in Frankfurt from pancreatitis, aged 68.
+He died in Frankfurt of pancreatitis, aged 68.
 He and his wife were buried in the cemetery in La Chiésaz, Vaud, Switzerland.

 Music

 Hindemith is among the most significant German composers of his time.
-His early works are in a late romantic idiom, and he later produced expressionist works, rather in the style of the early Schoenberg, before developing a leaner, contrapuntally complex style in the 1920s.
-This style has been described as neoclassical, but is quite different from the works by Igor Stravinsky labeled with that term, owing more to the contrapuntal language of Johann Sebastian Bach and Max Reger than the Classical clarity of Mozart.
+His early works are in a late Romantic idiom, and he later produced Expressionist works, rather in the style of the early Schoenberg, before developing a leaner, contrapuntally complex style in the 1920s.
+This style has been described as neoclassical but is quite different from the works by Igor Stravinsky labeled with that term, owing more to the contrapuntal language of Johann Sebastian Bach and Max Reger than the Classical clarity of Mozart.

 The new style can be heard in the series of works called Kammermusik (Chamber Music) from 1922 to 1927.
 Each of these pieces is written for a different small instrumental ensemble, many of them very unusual.
 Kammermusik No. 6, for example, is a concerto for the viola d'amore, an instrument that has not been in wide use since the baroque period, but which Hindemith himself played.
 He continued to write for unusual groups of instruments throughout his life, producing (for example) a trio for viola, heckelphone and piano (1928), seven trios for three trautoniums (1930), a sonata for double bass, and a concerto for trumpet, bassoon, and strings (both in 1949).

 In the 1930s Hindemith began to write less for chamber music groups, and more for large orchestral forces.
 He wrote his opera Mathis der Maler, based on the life of the painter Matthias Grünewald, in 1933–1935.
-This opera is rarely staged, though a well-known production by the New York City Opera in 1995 was an exception.
+This opera is rarely staged, though the New York City Opera did so in 1995.
 In 2021, Naxos released a 2012 Theater an der Wien production on DVD.
 The opera combines the neoclassicism of Hindemith's earlier works with folk song.
 As a preliminary stage of composing the opera, Hindemith wrote a purely instrumental symphony also called Mathis der Maler, which is one of his most frequently performed works.
 In the opera, some portions of the symphony appear as instrumental interludes; others are elaborated in vocal scenes.

 Hindemith wrote Gebrauchsmusik (Music for Use)—compositions intended to have a social or political purpose and sometimes written to be played by amateurs.
 The concept was inspired by Bertolt Brecht.
 An example of this is Hindemith's Trauermusik (Funeral Music), written in January 1936.
-He was preparing the London premiere of his viola concerto Der Schwanendreher when he heard news of the death of George V. He quickly wrote Trauermusik for solo viola and string orchestra in tribute to the late king, and the premiere was given that same evening, the day after the king's death.
+He was preparing the London premiere of his viola concerto Der Schwanendreher when he heard news of the death of George V. He quickly wrote Trauermusik for solo viola and string orchestra in tribute to the late king, and the premiere was given the day after the king's death.
 Other examples of Hindemith's Gebrauchsmusik include: